 Leah Naomi Green grew up in Greensboro, North Carolina.
 She received an MFA from the University of California, Irvine.

-Her first full-length poetry collection, The More Extravagant Feast, was selected by Li-Young Lee as the winner of the 2019 Walt Whitman Award, given by the Academy of American Poets, and will be published by Graywolf Press in April 2020.
+Her first full-length poetry collection, The More Extravagant Feast (Graywolf Press, 2020) was selected by Li-Young Lee as the winner of the 2019 Walt Whitman Award, given by the Academy of American Poets.

 About The More Extravagant Feast, Lee writes,